 What is the Registration Process for IEC?

-After Collecting all the documents, following steps are associated with the IEC application procedure-
+After Collecting all the documents, the following steps are associated with the IEC registration procedure-

 - Visit the DGFT website (dgft.gov.in)